anastos/teamnine/docs/milestone3.md

         -currVal = frontier.pop()
         -trace.push(currVal)
         -Visited[x][y] = 1
-        -Making sure to account for orientation, if there is no wall on the left, add left coordinate to frontier; if there is no wall on right, add right coordinate to frontier; and if there is no wall forward add the forward coordinate to the frontier!
+        -Making sure to account for orientation
+            -if there is no wall on the left
+                -add left coordinate to frontier
+            -if there is no wall on right
+                -add right coordinate to frontier
+            -if there is no wall forward
-        -If frontier is empty
+                -add the forward coordinate to the frontier -If frontier is empty
             -Algorithm finished!
         -If nothing was added to frontier in this call (dead end)